rdhox/rdhox.io/content/posts/local-vhost-for-subdomains.md

 127.0.0.1   dashboard.app3.test
 ```

 And, Well that's it.
-In the _projects_ directory, just open a terminal and launch the server `$ node server.js`.
+In the _projects_ directory, open a terminal and launch the server `$ node server.js`.
 Now you can access your apps by typing in your browser the right url with the port 4000:
 ```
 app1.test:4000